Back to blog

 • Careful handling to avoid rate limits

-• That's why many tools:
+That's why many tools:

-• Or lock "delete everything" behind a paywall
+• Lock deeper cleanup behind a paywall

-• Or simply don't support it reliably
+• Or simply don't support older history reliably

-• And this is where safety and privacy trade-offs start creeping in.
+And this is where safety and privacy trade-offs start creeping in.

 The hidden cost of "free"